lisakmalins/Snakespeare/README.md

 ##### Installing Miniconda for Mac
 - To get Miniconda for Mac, download an installer from the [Anaconda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).
 - If you are not sure which to choose, download the __Python 3.9 Miniconda3 MacOSX 64-bit pkg__.
+- Run the installer that just downloaded, and follow the instructions to complete your installation of Miniconda.

+Done!
+Make sure you close any terminal windows that you have open, then continue to STEP 2.

 </details>